 - Intense confusion or delirium

 After the high comes a period of “comedown”, a state when Flakka leaves the body.
-When this happens, the user may feel extreme depression and fatigue, prompting the user to use the drug again to rid of the negative comedown experience.
+When this happens, the user may feel extreme depression and fatigue, prompting the user to use the drug again to get rid of the negative comedown experience.
 Eventually, this practice can lead to drug abuse.

 Tolerance, Dependence and Withdrawal

 The practice of jump-starting a cycle of Flakka used to counter negative come downs will eventually lead to tolerance to the drug.
-This will eventually require the user to increase the dosage of the drug to experience the same “high”, thereby exposing the user to overdose, dangerous effects, drug dependence and even death.6
+This will eventually require the user to increase the dosage of the drug to experience the same “high”, thereby exposing the user to overdose, dangerous effects, drug dependence and even death.

 - Sleeping problems

-Risks in Taking Flakka
+Risks With Taking Flakka

 There is a lack of scientific research on the long term effects of Flakka.
 However, as psycho stimulant, this drug can cause paranoia, hyper stimulation and hallucinations.
 There are news stories indicating the irrational behavior of people high on Flakka.
 In combinations with other drugs, A-PVP has been linked to overdoses and suicides.
-It was reported that the drug in combination with pentedrone, caused heart failure that led to death.7
+It was reported that the drug in combination with pentedrone, caused heart failure that led to death.

 Flakka or A-PVP is a synthetic cathinone, a category under which the natural, mild, stimulant khat belong.
 Chemical-wise, this chemical is a more powerful, next generation bath salts.